 Rheumatoid arthritis (also termed RA) is a chronic joint disease that also potentially affects internal organs of the body.
-No matter what organ may be affected by RA, the joints are always affected and may have one or more of the following signs and symptoms:
+No matter what organ may be affected by RA, the joints are always affected and may have one or more signs and symptoms like

 - inflammation (tender, red, and warm joints that can be swollen),

 - loss of joint range of motion,

 - limping polyarthritis symmetric nodule formation (red bumps that are hard that are found near the joints), and